zellerlab/cayman/README.md

 `cayman --reads1 --reads2 --orphans --out_prefix --min_identity --min_seqlen`

 Where

+- `--annotation_db` path to a bed4 database containing the reference domain annotation. (format: contig,start,end,domain-type).
+This contains all the CAZy domain annotations for all ORFs in our gene catalog.

+- `--bwa_index` refers to the path of the gene catalog.

 - `--reads1` indicates your forward reads, `--reads2` indicates your reverse reads and `--orphans` indicates orphan reads which may have lost their read pair mate during quality filtering and / or host filtering.
 Alternatively, there is also the `--singles` option in case of single-end sequencing.